Chernide/SoftwareDevTeam-65/README.md

       4. Identifying political affliation being inaccurate

 **Risk Mitigation Plan:**

+      1. Careful research and assuring counter balances for sources that have even the slightest lean
+      2. Gather as many APIs are possible that relate to our vision
+      3. Proper encryption and database security
+      4. Delegate to external source OR allow user to self-identify

 **Version Control:**

   Our version control is going to be github and git.
 Using branches for each feature along with a testing branch.
 We want to use pull requests to merge each feature into testing branch with group approval.